Facts & stats

-Gatwick became an aerodrome as early as 1930, but the airport we know today opened with just over 186,000 passengers passing through in our first year of operation.
+Gatwick became an aerodrome in the 1930s, but the airport we know today opened in 1958 with just 186,000 passengers in our first year of operation.

-Gatwick is the world’s busiest single runway airport and the second largest airport in the UK.
-Around 45 airlines operate from the airport including Air China, Vietnam Airlines, British Airways, easyJet, Norwegian Air, Emirates, Monarch, Thomas Cook, Thomson and Virgin.
+Gatwick is the world’s most efficient single runway airport and the second largest airport in the UK.
+Uniquely, we're the successful home to scheduled, low-cost and charter airlines.
+Currently around 45 airlines operate from the airport including Air China, Vietnam Airlines, British Airways, easyJet, Norwegian Air, Emirates, Monarch, Thomas Cook, Thomson and Virgin.

-We are the most important base for one of Europe’s most successful airlines, easyJet, and we also serve important charter operations, particularly Thomson, Thomas Cook and Monarch.
+We are the most important base for one of Europe’s most successful airlines, easyJet, and we're also home to key charter operations, particularly Thomson, Thomas Cook and Monarch.

 We provide connectivity from the regions to London, with significant numbers of passengers travelling on Flybe, easyJet and Aurigny.
 We also accommodate the away-based operations of airlines such as Ryanair, Norwegian and airberlin.